 But there is a bright side to this as well.
 I have taken at least 25 domestic leisure or family trips within Costa Rica in the last six months.
 I have visited hotels in all corners of the country.
 I have taken my wife and kids out to places where we had never been.
 And we had some of the greatest wildlife encounters and beautiful, tranquil beach experiences due to the fact that we were almost “alone” wherever we were.

-As more and more people are considering visiting Costa Rica later this year or early next year, I get asked a lot of questions like “how is it to travel right now”?
+As more and more people are considering visiting Costa Rica in 2021, I get asked a lot of questions like “how is it to travel right now”?
 So here is a rundown of what to expect right now and during the next months.
 I am sharing some of my personal pictures in this blog that I have have taken during the past months of travel.

 - The flight: The trip from abroad might be a bit of a pain.
 Wearing the mask in the airport and on the plane might be uncomfortable and some health requirements for immigration entry might be a turnoff.
-I have not been on a plane myself since earlier in the year, but my sons have flown back to Europe in August to attend University and they say it is “Ok”.
-I talked to several guests from the US and Europe who stayed at Cayuga Collection Hotels in the past weeks and they all thought the trip was not great, but after all, it was “totally worth it”.
+I have not been on a plane myself since earlier in the year, but my sons have take several flights and say it is ok.
+I talked to several guests from the US and Europe who stayed at Cayuga Collection Hotels in the past months and they all thought the trip was not great, but after all, it was “totally worth it”.
 And most flights from the US are not too long – so that helps.

 - The entry requirements: Travellers must show proof of a negative Covid-19 Test taken with 72 hours of arrival, complete a Health Pass, and show proof of Travel Insurance that covers medical treatment or trip interruption due to COVID.
 All details & specifics are found at this link. https://www.visitcostarica.com/en/costa-rica/planning-your-trip/entry-requirements